 Teamwork

 Teamwork plays an important role in successful project implementation.
-“In an effective team environment, members feel comfortable sharing their insights, opinions, and disagreements,” Mirhadi says.
+“In an effective team environment, members feel comfortable sharing their opinions, insights, disagreements, and proposed alternatives,” Mirhadi says.

 Technology in Project Management